 On 29 May 2013 the Company was issued a full licence to carry on insurance in New Zealand under the Insurance (Prudential Supervision) Act 2010.
 Under the Act the Reserve Bank of New Zealand (RBNZ) imposes solvency margin requirements on the Company.
 Under the capital management policies the Directors regularly review capital adequacy in line with the solvency requirements issued by the RBNZ.
-Actual solvency capital is calculated in accordance with the "Solvency Standard for Captive Insurers Transacting Non-life Insurance Business" issued in December 2014 by the RBNZ.
+Actual solvency capital is calculated in accordance with the "Solvency Standard for Captive Insurers Transacting Non-life Insurance Business" issued by the RBNZ.
+The Company has complied with the minimum solvency margin requirements at all times during the year.